Facing a Parent's Dementia - The Day They Asked "Who Are You?"

 The Cycle of Anger and Guilt

 You snap at a parent who asks the same question over and over, then immediately feel guilty for getting angry at someone who is ill.
 Nearly every dementia caregiver experiences this cycle of anger and guilt.
 Anger is a natural emotion; it does not mean you are a cold person.
-(Books on dementia caregiving can deepen your understanding)
+Books on dementia caregiving can deepen your understanding of why these reactions occur and how to manage them.

 Loss of Identity